 Although Congress enacted the TCPA primarily to regulate the activities of telemarketers and the delivery of telephone solicitations and unsolicited advertisements, certain important provisions of the statute and its regulations extend to all persons and entities, including debt collectors.

 Below, ACA members will find a continually updated repository of FCC-related materials.
 From valuable compliance information, to ACA advocacy efforts and other FCC-related activity, ACA has created this comprehensive FCC Resource Center to help your business remain informed.
 Please check back often to be sure you stay up-to-date on FCC developments.

-- BREAKING NEWS: ACA wins legal challenge against FCC’s TCPA declaratory ruling and order, read the full analysis here.
+- ACA International wins legal challenge against FCC’s TCPA declaratory ruling and order, read the full analysis here.

 - Proposed Rule Advanced Methods To Target and Eliminate Unlawful Robocalls